lmamakos/unifi2mqtt/README.md

 # huunifie
 A Hue bridge and Unifi controller client.
 Enables/disables specified Hue schedules in the presence/absence of specified wifi devices on the Unifi controller.

+## Compatibility information

+This code will only work with python 3.6 and above due to its use of f-strings.

+It has only been tested under GNU/Linux with a Unify controller 5.9.29 and a hue bridge API version 1.28.0.

 ## Usage
 ```
 you@computer:~$ huunifie.py --help